Ghalileo/angular-timer/README.md

   URL

   # User Story
-  As a user living in the digital age, I NEED a timer to display on personal streams which I can control all of its functionality.
+  As a user living in the digital age, I WANT a timer to display on personal streams which I can control all of its functionality.

   # Contribution
   Oseghale Ghalileo